The Magic of Christmas in New York City

 When you want to warm up, head inside the mall in Columbus Circle or downstairs at the subway station to the food market.
 If you are into the ballet, you can easily walk to the NYC ballet to catch the Nutcracker at the Lincoln Center.
 Just get your tickets ahead of time.
 We got nose bleed seats a few years ago and loved it.

-Another adventure out of Manhattan is the New York Botanical Gardens in the Bronx.
+Another adventure out of Manhattan is the New York Botanical Garden in the Bronx.
 They do an amazing holiday train show every year.
-They create all the NY landmarks with plants and lights.
-The Botanical Garden is beautiful all year round, but I wouldn’t usually include it on a “must-do” list.
+They create all the New York landmarks with plants and lights.
+The Botanical Garden is beautiful year-round, but I wouldn’t usually include it on a “must-do” list.
 Christmastime is different.
 It’s also a perfect place to escape the cold air for a little while.

 The best times to go are right when the gardens open or during one of their bar cart adults only events.
 Here is all the information.